OwnersUp/ownersup.com/_posts/2021-09-22-a-deep-dive-into-goal-prioritization.md

 Whether binging a Netflix show, spending time with your family, or exercising, enjoying activities you love is crucial to your productivity.

-One[**lifehack.org**](https://www.lifehack.org/870659/me-time) article cites how "me-time" improves your overall productivity.
+One&nbsp;[**lifehack.org**](https://www.lifehack.org/870659/me-time) article cites how "me-time" improves your overall productivity.
 There's even an episode of Mad Men – a show that seems to promote being a workaholic – where it's encouraged to walk away from an assignment just to get a fresh perspective.
-Your[**ability to produce decreases drastically by losing yourself too much in entrepreneurial endeavors**](https://www.calendar.com/blog/how-overworking-negatively-i/).
+Your&nbsp;[**ability to produce decreases drastically by losing yourself too much in entrepreneurial endeavors**](https://www.calendar.com/blog/how-overworking-negatively-i/).

 Along with my 30 hours per week spent on work, I require an hour a day for exercise and a half-hour to talk to family or friends.